| Read Time: 8 minutes | Medical Malpractice

 Read on to learn more about medical malpractice statistics and how these statistics have changed in 2025.

-Key Points: Medical Malpractice Statistics in Maryland
+Key Takeaways: Medical Malpractice Statistics (2026 Update)

 What Is Medical Malpractice?